Get Free Sample

 Superabsorbent polymers are now commonly made from the polymerization of acrylic acid blended with sodium hydroxide in the presence of an initiator to form a poly-acrylic acid sodium salt (sometimes referred to as sodium polyacrylate).
 This polymer is the most common type of SAP made in the world today.

-Other materials are also used to make a superabsorbent polymer, such as polyacrylamide copolymer, ethylene maleic anhydride copolymer, cross-linked carboxymethylcellulose, polyvinyl alcohol copolymers, cross-linked polyethylene oxide, and starch grafted copolymer of polyacrylonitrile to name a few.
+Other materials are also used to make a water absorbing material, such as polyacrylamide copolymer, ethylene maleic anhydride copolymer, cross-linked carboxymethylcellulose, polyvinyl alcohol copolymers, cross-linked polyethylene oxide, and starch grafted copolymer of polyacrylonitrile to name a few.
 The latter is one of the oldest SAP forms created.

-Today superabsorbent polymers are made using one of three primary methods: gel polymerization, suspension polymerization or solution polymerization.
+Today super absorbent polymers (sap) are made using one of three primary methods: gel polymerization, suspension polymerization or solution polymerization.
 Each of the processes have their respective advantages but all yield a consistent quality of product.

 Gel polymerization